Three-Summer Master's Program in Music Education

 The SJSU Three-Summer Master's Program in Music Education is one of the most accessible and progressive graduate music education programs currently offered.
 It is the same accredited degree available at SJSU during the regular school year, but is delivered as a hybrid of online and in residence course work.
 Theoretical courses are offered online and can be completed from anywhere in the world, while best-practice classes occur during the residency.
 Students have three options in order to tailor the program to their individual needs and interests.
 First, the three-summer master's; second, single summer certificates; and third, individual residency courses.
 The summer and online structure allow us to invite instructors who are the most prominent in our field, and we attract a diverse cohort of students from around the world.
 Participants' educational experiences are enhanced through the hybrid structure (online/residency) and the connection of theory to practice.
 This unique format is a natural extension of the innovation culture of our Silicon Valley community.

-The three-summer MA Music Education is based on Dr. Hollinger's research into Venezuela's "El Sistema."
+The three-summer MA Music Education is based on Dr. Diana Hollinger's research into Venezuela's "El Sistema."
 El Sistema ideals include access, youth development, rigorous musicianship, and community development.

 - The summer degree is part of a fully accredited Department and follows the same curriculum as the traditional school year masters.